bauerceptor/JavaProgramming/bin/class07_collections_comparisons_streams/notes.md

     System.out.println(combined);
   ```

-- `.collect(Collectors.groupingBy(ClassName::getAttribute))` collects to a Map data structure with Attribute as the Map's key.
+- `.collect(Collectors.groupingBy(ClassName::getAttribute))` collects to a Map data structure with Attribute as the Map's key but it's values are a **List** data structure.

 - `.collect(Collectors.toCollection(ArrayList::new))` collects to an ArrayList data structure whereas `.collect(Collectors.toList())` collects to a List data structure which is infact an interface.